Program Outcomes Report for Counselor Education

 Annual Alumni Survey

 The Department of Counselor Education conducts an annual survey of the previous year’s graduating class.
-For the class of 2017, 33 surveys were sent electronically and 76 percent of the graduates returned our annual survey.
-The following data came from that survey and the National Counselor Examination report for October 2017 and April 2016:
+For the class of 2018, 40 surveys were sent electronically and 50% of the graduates returned our annual survey.
+The following data came from that survey and the National Counselor Examination report for October 2017 and April and October 2018:

 Job Placement Rate

-Of the 25 alumni who returned the survey, 19 (76 percent) were seeking employment specifically in the counseling field.
-Eighteen (95 percent) of the 19 were employed in the counseling field when they returned the survey and one (5 percent) still seeking employment in counseling.
+Of the 20 alumni who returned the survey, 28% were seeking employment specifically in the counseling field and 75% were employed in the counseling field when they returned the survey.

-Six of the alumni were not looking for positions in counseling for several reasons, including: remaining in teaching position, remaining in current position, additional education, and personal health reasons.
+Five of the alumni were not looking for positions in counseling for several reasons, including: remaining in teaching position, remaining in current position, moving, and looking for employment outside of the counseling field.

 Job Titles and Employment Settings